vordonez6/shaping-quantum/content/braids/index.md

 ### Braid Closure {#braid-closure}

-Let's imagine we have a regular diagram of a braid, by connecting the endpoints of the braid, with parallel arcs, as shown in Figure 4.1.1, we create a closed braid.
+Let's imagine we have a regular diagram of a braid, by connecting the endpoints of the braid, with parallel arcs, as shown in the figure below, we create a closed braid.
 This closed braid will either be a knot or a link.

 <div class="centered_image">